jsguy/marble/README.md

 * **allowmousewheel** - do we allow the mouse wheel to zoom in/out, default is true
 * **allowcrossorigin** - do we allow the image to be loaded from a different domain, (domain must support [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing)), default is true
 * **allowfullscreen** - allow the user to go full-screen - only available if the browser supports fullscreen, default is true
+* **showspinbutton** - Do we show a button that allows the user to start/pause the spin of the image, default is true
 * **showsavefilebutton** - Do we show a button that allows the user to save an image from the current view, default is false
 * **savefilepassthrough** - If the save pic button is shown, do we simply allow the use to subscribe to the "saveFile" event, rather than having the browser handle it, default is false
 * **allowuserinteraction** - do we allow the user to interact with the image, default is true